umaimehm/Intro_to_AI_2021/Lab3/README.md

     textArray.append(f'Hi, my name is {name}.
 I wonder if you deliver to {adress}')
 ```
 </details>

+*Due to issues with spacy (a package that laundromat need to operate correctly), we removed this part of the lab.
+You can still see how it works in the [solution][solution-fak]*

 <details>
   <summary>Removed laundromat because of run issues!</summary>